gcanti/tcomb/README.md

 #### function `options.update`

+TODO: better docs

-Add to structs, tuples and lists a static method `update`
+Add to structs, tuples and lists a static method `update` that returns a new instance without modifying the original.

+Example

 ```javascript
 // see http://facebook.github.io/react/docs/update.html